Peter Dowd

-Peter Christopher Dowd (born 20 June 1957) is a British Labour Party politician.
-He was elected as the Member of Parliament (MP) for Bootle in May 2015.
+Peter Christopher Dowd (born 20 June 1957) is a British Labour Party politician who has been the Member of Parliament (MP) for Bootle since 2015.
 From 2017 to 2020, he served as the Shadow Chief Secretary to the Treasury.

-Early life
+Early life and education

-Dowd was born and raised in Bootle in a large working-class family with a long history of activism in the Labour Party.
+Peter Dowd was born on 20 June 1957 in Bootle in a large working-class family with a long history of activism in the Labour Party.
 His great-uncles, Simon and Peter Mahon, served as Labour MPs.
-Educated at local primary and secondary schools and college, he gained undergraduate and postgraduate degrees from Liverpool and Lancaster Universities, as well as other postgraduate qualifications.
+Dowd went to local primary and secondary schools and college, before earning an undergraduate degree from Liverpool University, and then a postgraduate degree from Lancaster University.

 Political career

-Dowd was a Merseyside County Councillor from 1981 to 1986 for Bootle number 1 ward (Hawthorne), which is around the Hawthorne road area of Bootle and Derby park area.
+Dowd was a Merseyside County Councillor from 1981 to 1986 for the Hawthorne ward.
 He became a Sefton Borough councillor in 1991 when he replaced Joe Benton for the Derby ward.

 He was a councillor for Derby from 1991 to 2003, before he moved to St Oswalds ward (covering Netherton and Marion Square).
 He was also chair of Merseyside Fire Authority in the 1990s.
 Dowd was elected Sefton Labour group leader after the death of Dave Martin, and was leader until 2015.
 He was consequently elected Leader of Sefton Council from 2011 to 2015.

-In 2015, he was elected to the House of Commons as the Member of Parliament for Bootle, which forms part of the Metropolitan Borough of Sefton where Dowd was in local government.
-Bootle has traditionally been one of the safest Labour seats in the UK; Dowd succeeded Benton as the seat's MP.
+Parliamentary career

+At the 2015 general election, Dowd was elected to Parliament as MP for Bootle with 74.5% of the vote and a majority of 28,704.

-Dowd was one of 48 Labour MPs to vote against the second reading of the Conservative government's Welfare Reform and Work Bill, which included £12bn in welfare cuts, on 20 July 2015.
+Dowd was one of 48 Labour MPs to vote against the second reading of the Conservative government's Welfare Reform and Work Bill, which included £12 billion in welfare cuts, on 20 July 2015.
 In doing so they defied the party's leadership, which had ordered MPs to abstain.

 In February 2017, Jeremy Corbyn, the leader of the Labour Party, appointed him to the position of Shadow Chief Secretary to the Treasury.

+Dowd was re-elected as MP for Bootle at the snap 2017 general election with an increased vote share of 84% and an increased majority of 36,200.
+He was again re-elected at the 2019 general election, with a decreased vote share of 79.4% and a decreased majority of 34,556.
+He was again re-elected at the 2024 general election with a decreased vote share of 68.7% and a decreased majority of 21,983.

+In November 2024, Dowd voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.